microsoft/mimalloc/readme.md

    at runtime.
 Setting `N` to 1 may avoid problems in some virtual environments.
 Also, setting it to a lower number than the actual NUMA nodes is fine and will only cause threads to potentially allocate more memory across actual NUMA nodes (but this can happen in any case as NUMA local allocation is always a best effort but not guaranteed).
-- `MIMALLOC_ALLOW_LARGE_OS_PAGES=1`: use large OS pages (2MiB) when available; for some workloads this can significantly improve performance.
+- `MIMALLOC_ALLOW_LARGE_OS_PAGES=1`: use large OS pages (2 or 4MiB) when available; for some workloads this can significantly improve performance.
+When this option is disabled it also disables transparent huge pages (THP) for the process (on Linux and Android).
 Use `MIMALLOC_VERBOSE` to check if the large OS pages are enabled -- usually one needs to explicitly allow large OS pages (as on [Windows][windows-huge] and [Linux][linux-huge]).
 However, sometimes the OS is very slow to reserve contiguous physical memory for large OS pages so use with care on systems that can have fragmented memory (for that reason, we generally recommend to use `MIMALLOC_RESERVE_HUGE_OS_PAGES` instead whenever possible).